Concurrent fNIRS and EEG

 Combining EEG and fNIRS is not only beneficial from the information content point of view, but is also, technologically, easily achievable.
 The optical nature of the signal, as well as its size, portability and robustness to movements, make fNIRS easy to combine with EEG, with the modalities not interfering with one another.

-The sensor placement may be done in two different ways: (i) adjacent positioning, or (ii) co-located measures (shown on the right).
+The sensor placement may be done in two different ways: (i) adjacent positioning, or (ii) co-located measures.
 Adjacent positioning allows for experiments with any kind of EEG electrode, as well as reduced setup time.
 Though are limited to ring electrodes and require transparent gel, which usually are non-conductive.

 Data Synchronization